fsvreddit/modqueue-nuke/README.md

       comment has been filtered by AutoModerator.
 Posts that have been filtered are not affected by this limitation.
 A fix for this should be in the works by Reddit.
 - Sometimes Modqueue Nuke will not catch all items in the modqueue.
 This is likely due to Reddit's API limitations and is out of the control of Modqueue Nuke.
-If this happens, try running re-invoking the nuke again or contact my author, u/Lil_SpazJoekp, if you need additional assistance.
+If this happens, try running the nuke again or contact my author, u/Lil_SpazJoekp, if you need additional assistance.

 ## Feedback